Yosukeaaa/HexaRescue-Mountain_rescue_hexapod/Software/Webapp/README.md

   - Rotation
   - Head movement (left/right and up/down)

+ In addition to directional controls, the interface includes sliders that allow the operator to adjust the robot’s walking height, body elevation, and overall movement speed, offering precise control over its locomotion.

   Commands are sent instantly through the ESP32, ensuring responsive control during navigation.

   ## Detection Alerts & History